Freshly updated March 1, 2022.

 Get hungry: What to Eat on the Hawaiian Islands

 Pack your bathing suit!
 But don’t forget a few other things, too.
 You’ll be glad you remembered these things.
 Click any of the photos below to get yours! *All the below items are affiliate links with Amazon.
 Just click the photo to get yours!

 I was amazed at how much I used my 10 L dry bag on our first island trip with it!
 It floats in water, keeps the sand out of your stuff, and because it can go in the water with you, you never have to worry about leaving your valuables on the beach while you enjoy the water—you can bring it in with you.
 This one comes in two sizes and 9 colors!

 The Hawaiian islands are all volcanic, and that means sharp volcanic rocks on the beaches more often than not.
 Between the lava rock, regular rocks, large grains of sand (not the powdery stuff you find on some other beaches in the world), and the coral that often washes up, you will be so grateful for some waterproof foot protection!

 Hawaii does not have malaria problems, but some islands have had cases of dengue fever, and really, who likes to be swatting at bugs during a beautiful hike in the jungle?
 No one!
-This is the best bug repellent I’ve found, and it was recommended to me by a travel vaccination nurse.
-Just remember to apply sunscreen first, wait 15 minutes, and apply just a little of this to your ankles, backs of your knees, wrists, elbows, and the back of your neck.
+This is the best bug repellent I’ve found, and it comes in a solid!
+Just remember to apply sunscreen first, wait 15 minutes for the sunscreen to fully soak in, and apply just a little of this to your ankles, backs of your knees, wrists, and the back of your neck.